seant4/AstroboticsWebsite/README.md

 # AstroboticsWebsite

-## Setup
+## Important
-* Use the command `npm run build` to start working on the website with tailwindcss
+* Use the command `npm run build` when any changes are made to the `tailwindcss.config.js` file or when tailwindcss has been updated
+* Use `npm run prod` when building for production as it minifies and cleans up the css output file

 ### Recommended Extensions
 * Tailwind CSS IntelliSense